 Drought can be expressed in many ways, from looking at simple precipitation deficits to complex estimates of remaining soil moisture.
 Research done for the report on "Climate Variability, Extremes and Change in the Western Tropical Pacific 2014" (Australian Bureau of Meteorology and CSIRO, 2014), defines projected changes in the frequency and duration of mild, moderate, severe and extreme meteorological droughts using the Standardised Precipitation Index (SPI).
 This index is based solely on rainfall (i.e. periods of low rainfall are classified as drought), and does not take into account factors such as evapotranspiration or soil moisture content.
-(It is noted that the SPI is commonly used in many regions including the Pacific due to the relative simplicity with which it is calculated, as well as its relevance across temporal and spatial scales.)
-For FSM, it is likely that the percent of time spent in drought may decrease, and this is generally shown across emissions scenarios.
-However, it should be noted that complex processes relating to rainfall projections, including the limited consensus of future ENSO influence for the region, hinder the confidence of these projections of drought frequency and duration, as well as magnitude of change.

-Another lens through which to view drought risk is the standardised precipitation evapotranspiration index (SPEI), which is computed over 12-month periods and captures the cumulative balance between gain and loss of water across the interannual time scale by incorporating both precipitation input variations as well as changes in the loss of water through evapotranspiration.
+(It is noted that the SPI is commonly used in many regions including the Pacific due to the relative simplicity with which it is calculated, as well as its relevance across temporal and spatial scales.)4 For FSM, it is likely that the percent of time spent in drought may decrease, and this is generally shown across emissions scenarios.4 However, it should be noted that complex processes relating to rainfall projections, including the limited consensus of future ENSO influence for the region, hinder the confidence of these projections of drought frequency and duration, as well as magnitude of change.4 across the interannual time scale by incorporating both precipitation input variations as well as changes in the loss of water through evapotranspiration.
 It is widely used today as a global measure for drought monitoring over various cumulative time intervals.
 Figure 7 looks the projected changes in the annual mean drought index for FSM in subsequent time periods, under RCP 8.5, compared to 1986-2005.
 Since positive values indicate positive water balance (or wet) conditions and negative values indicate negative water balance (or dry) conditions, this signals that SPEI trends to 2100 in FSM may vary widely.
 Overall confidence is very low and as such further research is required.